Posted on

 The wind started out pretty calm, but picked up once it got completely dark.
 With the temperature in the low 50s, it made for some discomfort at times.

 By midnight things had quieted down a lot, although there was a sudden uptick in people about a half hour later.
-Probably residents driving up for a quick selfie.
-In any case, by about two we decided we needed to visit the vault.
+Probably residents driving up for a quick Christmas selfie.
+In any case, by about 02:00 we decided we needed to visit the vault.
 On the walk out, we got to dodge people on skateboard and bicycles, and people playing loud music.
 On the way back, it appeared we got to encounter these same people a second time.
-I suppose they stayed out just long enough for that all-important self.
+I suppose they stayed out just long enough for that all-important selfie.

 Or maybe not.
 We also discovered that finding the turnoff from the old, paved road to the gravel walkway was not easy in the dark.
-We missed it and continued on for a bout 50 yards.
+We missed it and continued on for about 50 yards.
 We could see fountaining, but not the activity at the base.
 What helped fool us were the number of lights on the old road beyond the junction.
 A lot of people were missing that cutoff, it seems.

 With a little effort we found the trail, and arrived back to find maybe a dozen people at the overlook.
-No one else showed up for quite a while, despite all the light on the roadway.
+No one else showed up for quite a while, despite all the lights on the old roadway.
 Not that I minded too much.
 This group was mostly quiet and spread out, which was similar to our experiences when we visited several years ago.

 We set a hard deadline of 03:30 for leaving.
-That left enough time to walk to the car and drive to one of the empty non-overlook parking lots to remove excess clothing and otherwise reconfigure.
+That left enough time to walk to the car and drive to one of the empty non-overlook parking lots to remove excess clothing and otherwise reconfigure for the two hour drive.
 There seemed to be a lot of traffic coming in from Hilo as we left, especially for early on Christmas morning.
 The drive back over the Saddle Road was a bit of an adventure, as we were both overly tired, and that road, in the dark, is boring, and with little to no traffic this time.
 But we made it to Kona around dawn.
 (According to the car thermometer, it was 36°F at the summit rest stop, at 6000ft elevation).

 Back in Kona, we found out the hard way that when Costco says they are closed on a holiday, that includes the gas pumps.
 But fortunately, there was a relatively cheap self-serve station in the same industrial park.
-We'd intended to pull into the Costco lot to reconfigure our luggage for the flight out, but instead ended up at the parking lot of Subway we'd remembered from an earlier trip.
+We'd intended to pull into the Costco lot to reconfigure our luggage for the flight out, but instead ended up at the parking lot of a Subway we'd remembered from an earlier trip.
 We also used their picnic table to eat the last of our groceries.
-That put us at the rental agency almost exactly two hours before our 10:00 flight departure, which meant our deadline at Kilauea was a good one.
+That put us at the rental agency almost exactly two hours before our 10:00 flight departure, which meant our deadline at Kilauea had been a good one.

 It turns out that about the time we left, that eruption ended.
 So our hope of seeing a final smoke plume south beyond Mauna Loa and Mauna Kea (which were visible above the clouds and volcanic haze) didn't happen.